-© 2021 Apple Inc. All rights reserved.
-Apple, the Apple logo, Apple TV, Apple Watch, iPad, iPhone, Keynote, Mac, MacBook Pro, macOS, Siri, Swift, Swift Playgrounds, the Swift logo, watchOS and Xcode are trademarks of Apple Inc., registered in the US and other countries. tvOS is a trademark of Apple Inc. App Store is a service mark of Apple Inc., registered in the US and other countries and is used under licence.
+© 2020 Apple Inc. All rights reserved.
+Apple, the Apple logo, Apple TV, Apple Watch, iPad, iPhone, Keynote, Mac, MacBook Pro, macOS, Siri, Swift, Swift Playgrounds, the Swift logo, watchOS and Xcode are trademarks of Apple Inc., registered in the US and other countries. tvOS is a trademark of Apple Inc. App Store is a service mark of Apple Inc., registered in the US and other countries.
+IOS is a trademark or registered trademark of Cisco in the US and other countries and is used under licence.
 Other product and company names mentioned herein may be trademarks of their respective companies.
-May 2021
+July 2020